 Rent Stabilization Program

-The Rent Stabilization Program oversees and enforces the Rent Stabilization and Tenant Protections Ordinance (RSTPO) and Mobilehome Rent Stabilization and Mobilehome Owner Protections Ordinance (MRSMOPO), which stabilize rents and extend eviction protections for eligible properties.
+The Rent Stabilization Program oversees and enforces the Rent Stabilization and Tenant Protections Ordinance (RSTPO) and Mobilehome Rent Stabilization and Mobilehome Owner Protections Ordinance (MRSMOPO), which stabilize rents and extend eviction protections for eligible properties in unincorporated Los Angeles County.
 The program also oversees the Rental Housing Oversight Commission (RHOC) which resolves appeals related to the ordinances.

 Maximum Allowable Rent Increase